Categories

 Blog

-Today I want to review the OCC Consent Order to see what requirements have been put on the Bank.
-Note this is separate and apart from the DOJ requirements under the Bank’s Plea Agreement(s) and the FinCEN Consent.
-Further both the DOJ and OCC have mandated separate monitors under their attendant settlement agreements.
-FinCEN’s Order imposes a four-year independent monitorship and the DOJ Plea Agreement a 3 year Monitorship.
-As Matt Kelly noted in Radical Compliance the remediation steps include:
+Today, I want to review the OCC Consent Order to see the bank’s requirements.
+This is separate from the DOJ requirements under the Bank’s Plea Agreement(s) and the FinCEN Consent.
+Further, the DOJ and OCC have mandated separate monitors under their attendant settlement agreements.
+FinCEN’s Order imposes a four-year independent monitorship, and the DOJ Plea Agreement a 3-year Monitorship.
+As Matt Kelly noted in Radical Compliance, the remediation steps include:

 • Establishing a dedicated compliance committee at the board level;